 The default pick up location is Portobello.

-A-Back Beach is a 5-10 minute walk from the main street of Port Chalmers (Beach Street).
+Back Beach is a 5-10 minute walk from the main street of Port Chalmers (Beach Street).
 Walk east, away from the shopping area, past the logging yards.
 In less than one kilometre you will reach the large carpark of Back Beach, outside the Port Chalmers Yacht Club.
-There are two floating pontoons here, which we use.
+There are two floating pontoons here which we use.

-Q-Am I able to be picked up from my accomodation?
+Am I able to be picked up from my accommodation?